Updated August 2021

 Prior disciplinary violations and character information may be considered for purposes of assessing sanctions (if applicable) as and to the extent provided below.

 Following conclusion of the hearing, the hearing panel will deliberate and render a determination by majority vote as to whether the Respondent is responsible or not responsible for the alleged violation(s).
 The hearing panel will use “preponderance of the evidence” as the standard of proof to determine whether each alleged violation occurred.
 “Preponderance of the evidence” means that the hearing panel must determine whether, based on the evidence presented, it is more likely than not that the Respondent engaged in the conduct charged.
 A lack of preponderance does not necessarily mean that the Complainant has been dishonest or made a false complaint, but rather that the weight of the evidence did not indicate that it was “more likely than not” that a violation occurred.

 If the hearing panel determines that the Respondent is responsible for the violation(s) in question, it moves to a consideration of sanctions.
-Each party may submit a written personal impact statement to the Dean for Administrative Advising and Student Conduct for consideration by the hearing panel in determining an appropriate sanction if there is a finding of responsibility on one or more of the charges.
-The parties must submit their statements to the Associate Provost for Equity and Diversity and Title IX Coordinator prior to the hearing.
+Each party may submit a written personal impact statement to the Title IX Coordinator and Equity and Diversity Officer for consideration by the hearing panel in determining an appropriate sanction if there is a finding of responsibility on one or more of the charges.
+The parties must submit their statements to the Title IX Coordinator and Equity and Diversity Officer prior to the hearing.
 Up to two character reference letters submitted on behalf of each party will be introduced into consideration, and sanctions will be determined by the hearing panel.
 In addition to the impact statement(s) and character references, if any, factors considered when determining sanctions may include:

 - the nature and severity of, and circumstances surrounding, the violation(s);

 - the Respondent’s state of mind at the time of the violation(s) (intentional, knowing, bias-motivated, reckless, negligent, etc.);